Robert S. Hunter, “Lament”, original digital print for Focal Point 2020

 Introducing Focal Point:

 Computer software has forever expanded ways for artists to capture and produce their work.
 MFA celebrates this exhibition by examining the artistic use of all digital media.
-Eligible entries may be either 2-D or 3-D image based work that is created and/or produced through the use of software (whether purchased or artist created) and includes, but is not limited to digitally produced: photography, graphic design, painting, video and non-film projection.
+Eligible entries may be either 2-D or 3-D image-based work that is created and/or produced through the use of software (whether purchased or artist created) and includes, but is not limited to digitally produced: photography, graphic design, painting, video and non-film projection.
 Please visit the exhibition website for additional information.
-Works selected will be exhibited at MFA’s Circle Gallery in Annapolis, Maryland from January 25 to February 24, 2018.
-The show chair for this exhibition is Kate Stillwell.
+Works selected will be exhibited at MFA’s Circle Gallery in Annapolis, Maryland from January 24 to February 23, 2019.
+The show chair for this exhibition is Kate Stillwell and Wil Scott.